Breastmilk: Pumping, Collecting, Storing

 The oldest milk should be used first, unless recently expressed milk is recommended.

-the milk more quickly, you can hold it under warm running water or place it in a cup,
+the milk more quickly, you can hold it under warm, running water or place it in a

-Do not thaw breast milk at room temperature, in very hot water, or in the microwave.
+Don't thaw breastmilk at room temperature, in very hot water, or in the microwave.

 Microwaving can create hot spots.
 Both microwaving and heating in very hot water may